edemagbenyo/confinini/README.md

 You should run
 `rspec spec`

-## How to contribute and partipate
+## How to contribute and participate.
 Fork this repo and submit a PR for review and potential merge to main branch

 ## Authors